francis3400/To-Do-List/README.md

 - Install Live Server Extension on VS Code
 - Open the index.html file
 - Click on Live Server button on the base of your VS Code
-- Wait for a new tab to open
+- Wait for a new tab to open..
 - Voila!
 Your project is Live.
 You can procceed to make changes to the files

 ## Author